-Arvanitic or Arvanitika is a descendent of Albanian spoken by the Arvanite people in Greece.
+Arvanitic is a descendent of Albanian spoken by the Arvanite people in Greece.
 It is closely related to the Tosk dialect of Albanian and Arbëresh, the dialect of Albanian spoken in Italy and there is considerable mutual intelligibility between these varieties.

-The number of Arvanitic speakers is uncertain.
-Estimates range from 30,000 and 150,000.
-Arvanitic speakers live in about 300 villages particularly in the Attica, Boeotia and Peloponnese regions in southern Greece, and also in parts of the northwest and northeast of Greece.
+Around 50,000 people speak Arvanitic, and they live in about 300 villages particularly in the Attica, Boeotia and Peloponnese regions in southern Greece, and also in parts of the northwest and northeast of Greece.
 All of the them also speak Greek.
 Intergenerational transmission of the language is decreasing and a language shift towards Greek has accelerated in recent years.

 Áti ýnë që jé ndë qiéjet, ushënjtëróft' émëri ýt.

 sikúndrë edhé néve ua fáljmë fajtórëvet tánë;

 edhé mos na shtiér ndë ngásie, pó shpëtó-na nga i ljígu;